 - Explore Annapurna's most isolated region

-- Spend your time in historic towns that haven't changed much over the course of centuries
+- Spend your time in historic towns that haven't changed much over centuries

-- Spend some time in a region of the Tibetan plateau that stretches all the way down into Nepal
+- Spend some time in a region of the Tibetan plateau that stretches down into Nepal

 - Experience the lifestyles of monks at Satek Gompa (Nar Phedi)